dmx-systems/dmx-documentation/docs/devel.rst

 * **Consuming services provided by other plugins**.
 Example: in order to investigate a topic's workspace assignments and the current user's memberships the *DMX Access Control* plugin consumes the service provided by the *DMX Workspaces* plugin.

-Whether a DMX plugin has a backend part depends on the the plugin's purpose.
-Plugins without a backend part include those which e.g. just define a data model or just provide a custom (JavaScript) renderer.
+Whether a DMX plugin has a back-end part depends on the the plugin's purpose.
+Plugins without a back-end part include those which e.g. just define a data model or just provide a custom (JavaScript) renderer.

 The plugin main file
 ====================